Development of a real-time tritium-in-water monitor: Introduction

 \section{Introduction}

 The E.U.
 Council Directive 2013/51/Euratom \cite{directive2013} establishes a limit of 100\,Bq/L of tritium in water intended for human consumption.
-For the measurement of tritium concentrations within the limit defined by the legislation, the usual method is the Liquid Scintillation Counting technique, which can take up to 3\,days from the sample collection till the result.
+For the measurement of tritium concentrations within the limit defined by the legislation, the usual method is the Liquid Scintillation Counting technique \cite{Parker2023}, which can take up to 3\,days from the sample collection till the result.
 Moreover, a real-time tritium low activity concentration measurement can be used as a nuclear power plant environmental surveillance and anomaly pre-alert system, for example, in the case of primary coolant leak \cite{Rathnakaran2000}.
-Presently and to the best of our knowledge, there is no such instrument with the required capabilities aforementioned.\\ The challenge of the tritium detection in water medium is due to the low energy $\beta$ emitted particles (5.7\,keV on average with a maximum of 18.6\,keV).
+Presently and to the best of our knowledge, there is no such instrument with the required capabilities aforementioned.
+A concise review of tritium detection and assessment in aqueous media can be found in \cite{Parker2023}\\ The challenge of the tritium detection in water medium is due to the low energy $\beta$ emitted particles (5.7\,keV on average with a maximum of 18.6\,keV).
 Such low energy $\beta$ emissions in water presents a very low range (<5\,$\mu$m) \cite{Rathnakaran2000, Berthold1999} which implies the detection system sensitivity depends on the sensing area in contact with the water.
 In a previous simulation work, we have shown the possibility to use uncladded plastic scintillating fibers for the sensing of tritium in water.
 We chose fibers which maximize the surface in contact with water.
 Furthermore, removing the fibers clad allows to increase the betas interaction rate with the sensing core.
 A modular approach was conceived in order to provide scalability to the detection system, according to the required sensitivity \cite{Azevedo2020}.
 For low tritium concentration measurement and correct tritium decay identification, the presence of the natural and anthropogenic backgrounds must be efficiently suppressed.
 For the air-born and soil background a lead shield must be used, while for the radioisotopes dissolved in water a cleaning system is required.
 This water cleaning system must remove all algae and sediments from water (avoiding their deposition on the surface of the fibers) and de-ionize the water to remove all ionic and radioactive contaminants.
 Tritium will not be removed from the water through filtration as its dominant form is the tritiated water (HTO and T2O) \cite{Hou2018}.
-For this project, a water cleaning system that produces de-ionized water with conductivity of the order of 10\,$\mu$S/cm was built according to the scheme presented in \cite{Azevedo2020_CP}.
+For this project, a water cleaning system that produces de-ionized water with conductivity of the order of 10\,$\mu$S/cm was built \cite{Azevedo2020_CP}.
+The water cleaning systems design, physicochemical parameters and radionuclide activities before and after the cleaning process can be found in \cite{corbacho}.
 Another source of natural background is the cosmic-rays that, despite the higher energy deposition in the fibers, can create lower energetic particles in the vicinity of the detector, mainly due to interaction with the lead shield, resulting in energy deposition in the region-of-interest \cite{Azevedo2020_CP}.
 To remove the cosmic particle signals a cosmic veto must be employed in anti-coincidence with the tritium detection modules.\\ In this work, we report on the experimental development and measurements of a single module prototype based on PMTs' light-readout.
 A report on a similar setup based on SiPMs is being prepared and will be published soon.